What Is a Mother's Blessing?

-A conventional baby shower might not be for you, and that's totally fine.
-One of the sweetest — and most spiritual — ways to shower the mom-to-be with affection before her bundle arrives is by having a mother's blessing, and it's pretty easy to plan.
-Instead of having the complexities of a shower, such as coming up with games to play and sitting down to open dozens and dozens of gifts, a mother's blessing simply celebrates mom.
+A conventional baby shower might not be for you, and that’s totally fine.
+One of the sweetest—and most spiritual—ways to shower a mom-to-be with affection before baby arrives is by having a mother’s blessing, and it’s pretty easy to plan.
+Instead of having the complexities of a shower (think: coming up with games to play and sitting down to open dozens and dozens of gifts), a mother’s blessing simply celebrates mom.

 A mother’s blessing is meant to inspire and encourage the expectant mom just before she gives birth to baby.
 We caught up with Lara Carlos, co-founder of The Barefoot Mamas’ Network and founder of the Birthing Barefoot Childbirth Preparation Classes, to get the inside scoop on why some pregnant women are opting for a mother’s blessing in lieu of a traditional shower, and just what goes on when you have one.

 It’s very ceremonial—guests may be asked to bring two things: a poem, song, prayer, or scripture about pregnancy, birth or motherhood; and a bead to symbolize fertility, birth or motherhood.

 Typically at a mother’s blessing, an altar or adorned space is made for the pregnant woman and her guests to gather, with the mom-to-be in the middle—after all, she’s the focus of the event!
 You can get creative and set up candles and flowers to help build an intimate ambiance.
 Once everyone has gathered, guests read the passages they’ve brought and string the beads together so that mom can wear them during labor (or keep them nearby, if she’d prefer!).
 The beads are a reminder of all of the love and support she has.
 Labor can be tough, so it’s important that mom can feel the strength of her friends and family with her as she welcomes baby into the world.